 There's a curious result of a person just starting SSRI's for anxiety.

 For the few two weeks, there can be an INCREASE in anxiety or depression.

 If SSRI's, and more importantly, serotonin, is so ideally suited for the condition, why would we see an initial increase in the very thing we're trying to address?

 It's a cascade effect the net result is more CFR which causes more anxiety:

-Kash and his team observed that the anxiety-mediating BNST neurons expressed the stress-signaling molecule corticotropin releasing factor (CRF).
-When they added a compound to block CRF activity, they witnessed that fearful behaviors -- which had been triggered by fluoxetine -- were greatly reduced.
+Kash and his team observed that the anxiety-mediating BNST neurons expressed the stress-signaling molecule corticotropin-releasing factor (CRF).
+When they added a compound to block CRF activity, they witnessed those fearful behaviors -- which had been triggered by fluoxetine -- were greatly reduced.

 Fluoxetine is a popular SSRI (Prozac).